aws-samples/sample-aws-modernization-with-coder/content/1_introduction/_index.md

 # Introduction

-## Supercharge Developer Experience and Productivity with Coder on AWS
+## Supercharge Developer Onboarding and Experience with Coder on AWS

-Transform your development workflow by combining the power of AWS cloud infrastructure with Coder's Cloud Development Environments (CDEs) and cutting-edge AI capabilities.
-This workshop demonstrates how to create a modern, scalable development platform that eliminates "works on my machine" problems while supercharging productivity with AI-powered development tools.
+In this workshop, you will learn how to standardize and scale development environments that eliminates "works on my machine" problems while supercharging productivity with AI-powered development tools on your existing AWS infrastructure.

 ### Key Learning Objectives